svdoever/svdoever.github.io/src/pages/XM_Cloud_first_steps_on_building_rederings_with_Nextjs.md

 If you change settings in `src/sxastarter/.prettierrc` you might need to reformat all your code or you could get a lint errors because the linter `ESLint` uses the `prettier` plugin to validate the code.

-If you dare you can add the following line to you `package.json` and run `npm run prettier` to reformat all cone files:
+If you dare you can add the following line to you `package.json` scripts section and run `npm run prettier` to reformat all code files:

 ```json
 "prettier": "prettier --write ./src/**/*.tsx ./src/**/*.ts ./scripts/**/*.ts"